 New Discovery: Dipole-RIB Trend

-During the 2015 exploration program at Angilak, the company discovered the large Dipole-RIB Trend which lies 25 kilometers southwest of the Lac 50 Trend and shares similar geology.
+During the 2015 exploration program at Angilak, the company drilled the Dipole target within the larger Dipole-RIB Trend which lies 25 kilometers southwest of the Lac 50 Trend and shares similar geology.

 Highlights from drilling at the Dipole target include:

 - 2.34% U3O8 over 1.3 metres (m) from 28.3 m to 29.6 m in 15-DP-009

 - 0.21% U3O8 over 6.7 m from 46.4 m to 53.1 m in 15-DP-009

 - 0.17% U3O8 over 8.0 m from 27.9 m to 35.9 m in 15-DP-005

 - 0.18% U3O8 over 6.7 m from 35.5 m to 42.2 m in 15-DP-006

 - 0.14% U3O8 over 2.1 m from 75.5 m to 77.6 m in 15-DP-002

 - The Dipole zone remains open in all directions.